 - Textile overhaul: New throw pillow covers, a soft rug layer, and winter bedding.

-Soft neutrals deep greens charcoal and warm earthy tones work well.
+Soft neutrals, deep greens, charcoal, and warm earthy tones work well.
 These colors add depth and warmth without overwhelming smaller spaces.